alok-ai-lab/DeepInsight3D_pkg/README.md

     *Note that the above values might differ.*

-    Objective function image will be shown for the Bayesian Optimization Technique (BOT).
+    Objective function figure will be shown for the Bayesian Optimization Technique (BOT).
 By default 'no BOT' will be applied; i.e. `Parm.MaxObj=1`.
-However, if BOT is required then change parameter `Parm.MaxObj' value higher than 1.
-If it is set as '20' then 20 objective functions will be searched for hyperparameters tuning and the best one (with the minimum validation error) will be selected.
+However, if BOT is required then change parameter `Parm.MaxObj' to a value higher than 1.
+If it is set as 'Parm.MaxObj=20' then 20 objective functions will be searched for tuning hyperparameters and the best one (with the minimum validation error) will be selected.

     Results file: check `DeepInsight3D_Results.txt` for more information, such as
     ```